I believe hunting is a force of good in nature.

 But how do we ensure hunting is a force of good in nature?

-As hunters, we need to be selective in what animals we shoot to preserve a healthy population (for us and for future generations).
+As hunters, we must be selective in what animals we shoot to preserve a healthy population (for us and future generations).
 On that basis, we establish a set of management criteria.

 Conservation and management are essential aspects, but they can also get a little clinical.

 Developing a sense of awe and a sense of adventure is critical for our ability to connect with nature.
 To become true stakeholders in nature.